An SMEs Guide to Cyber Security

 In a post entitled “Everything you need to know about cloud storage”, we recently wrote about the rise of cybercrime and the threat it poses businesses.
 The evidence is there.
 Regardless of your business’ size, you can be targeted.
 So what can you do to protect the data that means the most to you?

-Our Guide to Cyber Security for SMEs
+Our simple SMEs Guide to Cyber Security

 For starters, we recommend using strong passwords wherever possible.
 Especially on sensitive information.
 A password’s strength depends on; the different types of letters, numbers and miscellaneous characters that you use, the complete length of the password, and whether or not the password can be found in a dictionary.
 Ideally, your passwords should be at least 8 or more characters long and should contain a mixture of letters and numbers.
 If you want to know how strong your passwords are, you can use this safe and easy password checker from Microsoft.